tradingstrategy-ai/trading-strategy/docs/source/programming/development.rst

 Preface
 -------

-In this chapter, we will discuss how to use `capitalgram` locally with your Python or Jupyter Notebook to development new strategies or the library itself.
+In this chapter, we will discuss how to use `tradingstrategy` locally with your Python or Jupyter Notebook to development new strategies or the library itself.

 Installation for developer
 --------------------------